nielsbasjes/yauaa/documentation/content/_index.md

     - Safari 26 on iOS 26
     - Electron Desktop App using special format
 - UDFs:
-    - Update UDF for Elastic Search 9 to their API changes
+    - Update UDF for Elasticsearch 9 to their API changes

 ### Version v7.31.0
 - New/improved detections: